themeblvd/wip-qm-challenge/README.md

   - `index.html` - HTML template for single page.
 - `server.js` - Runs the development server.

-**Why is there no separate `/build` directory, like with [create-react-app](https://github.com/facebook/create-react-app)?**

-Because this project structure assumes no server-side functionality, I've made the decision to simplify all compiling to a single `/public` directory.
-However, the result of the files here does depend on if we're in development or production.

-**And how does that effect the development to production workflow?**

-Running `npm start` or `npm run build` will produce the development state of the static application files within `/public` while you're working.
-And when you're ready to push your changes into production, you can run `npm run build:prod`, which will re-build the files within `/public`.
-Then, just move those production files off to where they need to go.

-Another approach.
-Alternately, if you're using a service like [Netlify](https://www.netlify.com/), you can incorporate this into your continuous integration.
-Whether your project exists locally on your computer or it's receiving changes on Netlify from your Github repo, the `/public` directory is what's served.
-So, for example, from you local machine you can run `npm run build`, but on Netlify, you'll tell it to run `npm run build:prod` instead.

 ## Terminal Commands

 ### Primary Commands